hbodgal/TaskBag/README.md

 ## Overview

-TASKBAG is an app that can be used to add tasks. it use localstorage to store data locally in the browser which helps you to keep it personalize and localized.
-It has been improvised to give best performance and with the best coding practices to reducecomputation as much as possible.
+TASKBAG is Task Management app. it use localstorage to store data locally in the browser which helps you to keep it personalize and localized.
+It has been improvised to give best performance and with the best coding practices to reduce computation as much as possible.

 ## Technologies Used